 Discover the Nativity Scene Pessebre in Plaça Sant Jaume

-Lastly, yet another family past time that you can enjoy this Christmas in Barcelona is the Nativity scene that can be found in Plaça Sant Jaume.
-This is as much as traditional Catalan way to celebrate Christmas as Christmas Day itself!
+Lastly, yet another family pastime that you can enjoy this Christmas in Barcelona is the Nativity scene that can be found in Plaça Sant Jaume.
+This is as much as a traditional Catalan way to celebrate Christmas as Christmas Day itself!
 This family friendly environment lets you and the family admire the work done to make the Nativity scene, which changes every year.
-Even though there are Nativity scenes throughout the city, none of them attracts the number of visitors that the Pessebre does.
+Even though there are Nativity scenes throughout the city, none of them attract the number of visitors that the Pessebre does.

 If you and your family like seeing the Nativity scene, then you should get yourselves down to midnight mass that takes place at Santa María del Mar on Christmas Eve every year.
 Making a perfect way to enter Christmas 2023 with your family in Barcelona.

 The Sant Pau Art Nouveau site has undergone a festive makeover and has turned into an enchanting Christmas wonderland.
 Visitors can expect a mesmerising landscape adorned with an array of incredible Christmas lights, illuminating the historic setting with festive joy.
 Furthermore, this year’s Els Llums de Sant Pau features a new exciting addition… the Sant Pau Nouveau Ice Rink, where you can have a memorable ice skating experience surrounded by modernist architecture and beautiful lights!

 This immersive experience is tailored for families, promising a delightful outing that captivates both the young and old, and encourages everyone to embrace the magic of Christmas together.